zamantousif/tower-defence/README.md

 7. `cmake ..` - run CMake and generate a makefile inside `build`.
 8. `make` - use the makefile to build the project.
 9. `./TowerDefense5` - finally, run the executable generated inside `build`.
+10. To format the code, open a source file and hit `Ctrl+Shift+I` in VSCode.

 # Repository organization